 Even now, Shadle residents tell stories of having lived in the neighborhood for decades.
 Others are more recent arrivals, hoping to raise families here or benefit from the special blend of quiet and convenience Shadle offers.
-This neighborhood helps households set their roots, but it will be improved both by adding the richness and diversity this plan envisions and by increasing the variety of housing type available in the district center.
+This neighborhood helps households set their roots, but it will be improved both by adding the richness and diversity this plan envisions and by increasing the variety of housing type available in the neighborhood center.
 Addition of townhouses, apartments, and senior-living options within the center will allow a wider appeal to households of varying economic and physical needs.
 Some units will be affordable to those who work in the retail shops within the center, others may meet the needs of those looking to downsize from their larger, single-family homes nearby, and still others may allow those who've raised generations of family in Shadle to continue living in the neighborhood they love as they, in turn, age and need help.

-In navigating the path toward the vision, this plan presents a set of guiding principles.
-These principles informed the creation of suggested goals, policies, and implementation actions.
+In navigating the path toward the vision, these principles informed the creation of suggested goals, policies, and implementation actions.